fiftywu/Deecamp2020/readme.md

 - **description**

-After obtaining 3-d object detection result based on point cloud, we track the objects by AB3DMOT Model frame by frame.
-To visualize the result, you need to feed the detections directory (dets_dir) which includes some text files (.txt), lidar point directory (lidar_dir) which includes some lidar data files (.bin), and tracking result directory  (eval_dir) .
+After obtaining 3-d object detection result based on point cloud, we track the objects by AB3DMOT model frame by frame.
+To visualize the result, you need to feed the detections directory (dets_dir) which includes some text files (.txt), LiDAR  directory (lidar_dir) which includes some point cloud data files (.bin), and tracking result directory  (eval_dir) .

 ### 3 Visualization after tracking